sghaskell/integrations/collectd-nginx/README.md

 ### INSTALLATION

+1. Installing the plugin:
-1. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:
+    * On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:

           yum install collectd-nginx

-   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).
+    * On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).

 1. Enable the `stub_status` module in your NGINX server as described [below](#configuration).